Ten free tips for completing a personality test

 • Do not adjust your answers afterwards.
 With some tests this is possible, however since your first answer is often the best, changing it rarely improves your result.

 • It is important to be honest.
 You may try to present yourself differently, but most tests are designed so that this becomes noticeable.
-Some tests, such as The Brige Personality, use advanced normative-ipsative technology to detect directed answering behaviour.
+Some tests, such as The Bridge Personality, use advanced normative-ipsative technology to detect directed answering behaviour.
 Such tests make it immediately clear where a candidate was not honest and to what degree.
 Directed answering is therefore not possible.

 • You will likely complete the test as part of a job application.
 So during completing it try to think about work rather than private life.
 In your free time you behave differently than at work.
 The organisation wants to get to know you with your “work hat” on.